Lobster & Crab Regulations

 (2) Dredges used to harvest horseshoe crabs shall not be greater than six feet in width (seventy two inches), except that if an individual submits a notarized written affirmation to the Department by December, 2001 certifying that he or she used a dredge with a bottom bar or scrape larger than 72 inches to harvest horseshoe crabs during the year 2000 in New York's Marine and Coastal District, and reported the use of such dredge to harvest horseshoe crabs on his or her 2000 New York State horseshoe crab harvester report, the Department may permit him or her to continue to use such dredge until March 31, 2004.

-(3) Except during the months of September and October, dredges as defined in 44.1(n) may not be used to harvest horseshoe crabs in the Atlantic Ocean.
+(3) Except during the months of September and October, dredges as defined in 44.1(a)(14) may not be used to harvest horseshoe crabs in the Atlantic Ocean.
 The possession or landing of horseshoe crabs from any vessel having a dredge onboard is also prohibited.

 (f) Closed Areas.